OSVR/OSVR-Specs-and-Proposals/Interface Class Specifications/OverallConventions.md

 - Angular velocity: an incremental unit (normalized) quaternion and a time interval.
 - Angular acceleration: an incremental unit (normalized) quaternion and a time interval.

+Rotational derivatives are reported as a paired quaternion and delta time to be able to avoid limitations in the expressivity of quaternions for incremental rotations.

 ## Coordinate Systems
 The global OSVR coordinate system is right-handed, with _x_ to the right and _y_ up.
 When depicted with only color as a label, axes match RGB-XYZ respectively.